 An exciting opportunity exists for a Local Area Coordinator to empower people with disability.

 Summary of program and its objectives

-LAC is pivotal in the NDIS, providing planning coordination and capacity building support for people with disability to maximise their choice and control over the services they receive to live an ordinary life.
-This role also supports people with disability to access mainstream services and to increase our community’s capacity to be accessible to people with disability.
+LAC is pivotal in the NDIS, providing planning coordination and capacity building support for people with disability to maximise their choice and control over services they receive to live an ordinary life.
+This role also supports people with disability to access mainstream services and to increase the community’s capacity to be accessible to people with disability.